lapiz/udacity-drlnd-project-1-Navigation/README.md

 ```

 - Install PyTorch
-  - You cannot instal PyTorch 0.4 by pip
+  - You cannot install PyTorch 0.4 by pip
   - Following [PyTorch Offical Homage](https://pytorch.org/get-started/previous-versions/), you can install with conda.
 It is not exactly same version, but work well.

 ```bash